mayognaise/google-spreadsheet-reader/README.md

 Converts a Google SpreadSheet to a pretty JSON.

-This works with both server side-side and client-side :)
+This works with both server server-side and client-side :)

 ### Demo [Click here](http://mayognaise.github.io/google-spreadsheet-reader/)